nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 Format: `update INDEX [NAME] [startdate/STARTDATE] [enddate/ENDDATE]`

 > * Updates the task at the specified `INDEX`. <br>
-    The index refers to the index number shown in the last task listing.<br>
+    The index refers to the index number shown in the last task listing.
-    The index **must be a positive integer** 1, 2, 3, ...
-> * Existing values will be updated to the input values.
+> * Only fields entered will be updated.

 Examples: